munxar/reddit/README.md

 # reddit
 simplified reddit clone build with the MEAN stack.

-in addition we use typescript and jspm to make use of es6 modules in the frontend.
+In addition we use typescript and jspm to make use of es6 modules in the frontend.

 # requirements